 - Creating drilldowns/sub-processes

-Watch this video for an overview of how to use our application to draw process diagrams or scroll down to read about it.
+Watch this video for an overview of how to use our application to draw process diagrams.
+9 mins will save you hours and boost your productivity.
+You can also scroll down to read about it.

 (First tip: why not open this on another device, tab or another screen to refer to while you work through this in Elements.)